Fluttrr/Anime-Auto-Renamer/README.md

 * Video files marked with only ED/OP instead of NCED/NCOP are regarded as normal video files and will be named as such.
 * If there are multiple files in the folder with the same name that are not video files, it will mess them all up and overwrite them.
 * Name recognition could be improved
-* Left over empty folders are not deleted
 * Spaces in folder paths might cause problems in certain environments

 Feature Plans: